vbarbarossa/connectfish/Readme.md

 # connectfish

-###DISCLAIMER: working in progress.
+### DISCLAIMER: work in progress!
 The full description of the code will be released upon acceptance of the related manuscript currently under review

 ## Settings
 - **MASTER.R** this is used to setup files and directories connections and other model parameters